How to operate your DCV safely

 Know the symptoms

-Have a look at the Australian Department of Health COVID-19 symptom checker and keep an eye out for each other.
+Have a look at the Australian Department of Health COVID-19 symptom checker and look out for each other.

 Update pre-departure measures